Inventory Management (CPE Course)

-- Note the various costs related to suppliers, how a spend management system can be created, and the issues related to volume purchase discounts.
+- State the various costs related to suppliers, how a spend management system can be created, and the issues related to volume purchase discounts.

 - Cite the receiving techniques that can be used to minimize inventory damage, organize incoming deliveries, create cross docking transactions, and similar issues.